ydzhang12345/Neural-Architecture-Search/README.md

 python pg.py

 Instructions on how to run the google speech commands dataset will be updated soon.
-Please take a look on our report.
+Please take a look on our report: cs234-final-report.pdf in this repo for more details.